Sampling-based 3-D Line-of-Sight PWA Model Predictive Control for Autonomous Rendezvous and Docking with a Tumbling Target: Sampling-based PWA model predictive control

-The process of applying the sampling-based PWA MPC to the attitude dynamics is similar to the above process.
-Consider the attitude dynamics (\ref{attitude state}), introduce an augmented state vector $\pmb{x}^{\ast}_a(k) \in \mathbb{R}^{6N_p}$, which represent $N_p$ ahead prediction states of $\pmb{x}_a(k)$.
+Consider the proposed sampling-based method requires more computation cost, and the standard PWA MPC can achieve ideal performance under the simulations in several cases.
+Thus the attitude control in this paper is paid more attention on the singularity-free problem, which is discussed in the next section.
+Consider the attitude dynamics (\ref{attitude state}), introduce an augmented state vector $\pmb{x}^{\ast}_a(k) \in \mathbb{R}^{6N_p}$, which represent $N_p$ ahead prediction states of $\pmb{x}_a(k)$ in (\ref{attitude state}).
 According to the iterative relation, rewrite the prediction states $\pmb{x}^{\ast}_a(k)$ in a compact form such that,